orpheus/hyperman-go/README.md

     from `fabric-samples/test-network/configtx/configtx.yaml` and NOT
     from `fabric/sampleConfigs/configtx.yaml` OR `/fabric-samples/config/configtx.yaml`
     - `cp fabric-samples/test-network/configtx/configtx.yaml
-      hyperman-go/configtxgen/configtx.yaml`
+      hyperspace/configtxgen/configtx.yaml`
   - NOTE: that `fabric/sampleConfigs` mirrors `fabric-samples/config`
     - verify that they're the same

   - so to spawn an `orderer` node I need to make sure the `orderer.yaml` is in the directory I called the binary from or add it to `FABRIC_CFG_PATH`
     - toDo: update orderer to accept custom config path
-  - what I just did to get it to work was to copy `fabric-samples/config` right into `hyperman-go`
+  - what I just did to get it to work was to copy `fabric-samples/config` right into `hyperspace`
     - then I moved just the `orderer.yaml` into the cmdscripts so the config could find it